 The first way to try getting tickets for the Tournament of Roses is to buy them directly, but it's not easy.
 In fact, Rose Bowl tickets have sold out every year since 1947, usually long before game day.

-You can get two tickets per order and make a maximum of two orders per person.
+You can get four tickets per person.
 You'll have the best chance of getting your Rose Bowl tickets if you try to buy them using the steps described below.